 To find out more about that our Family Support Practitioners can offer, click here.

 I’ve worked in schools since 2015.
-I started as a volunteer listening to children of all ages to read in a primary school.
-I then became a Midday Supervisor's Assistant for 5 years, which meant looking after the children during lunchtimes and out on the playgrounds.
-I really enjoyed this role as I was able to be very creative with the children through play.
+I started as a volunteer in a primary school listening to children of all ages read.
+I then became a Midday Supervisor's Assistant for 5 years, which meant looking after children during lunchtimes and out on the playground.
+I really enjoyed this role as I was able to be creative with the children through play.
 As my creativity had been unlocked I decided to train as a children’s counsellor.
 I use play and art to allow the children to open up and express themselves freely.
 The child is given a confidential space to manage their thoughts and big feelings in a safe way.
 By using 7 forms of art to connect their mind and body, this visual language supports the child to safely explore their internal and external worlds, with the aim of improving their emotional well-being.

 I worked at the Acorn Centre previously as a Therapeutic Play Practitioner and I left this role to concentrate on my training.
-By July 2021, I will be qualified as an Integrative children's counsellor using the arts.
+In July 2021, I qualified as an Integrative children's counsellor using the arts.
 I feel very privileged to be part of the team at the Acorn Centre.

 Acorn Behaviour Support Practitioners

 'Hi, my name is Fiona, and I am a Behaviour Support Practitioner.
 I have previously worked within a school environment and have recently completed a Counselling qualification.
 I am a Thrive practitioner as well as Sand Story Skills, Drawing & Talking, loss/bereavement interventions and trauma informed (ACES).

 I am passionate about supporting children with social and emotional needs; hearing their voices so as they may reach their full potential.'